 Seasonal fresh fruit.

-A selection of ice cream flavours.
+A selection of ice cream flavors.

 A separate ‘all day’ menu also provides food that you can order at any time throughout the flight.

-At Abu Dhabi Business Class passengers can access the Etihad Airways arrivals lounge where you can have another breakfast and use the showers.
+At Abu Dhabi, Business Class passengers can access the Etihad Airways arrivals lounge, where you can have another breakfast and use the showers.

 Etihad Airways’ has the ultimate First Class offering on their A380’s with The Residence (featuring a private living room, separate en-suite shower room, and a bedroom with a double bed).
 I have written a full review of my last flight in the Etihad First Class Apartment and have taken further pictures on a second trip in Etihad First Class.